nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 > Each BP node that conforms to the BIBE specification provides a BIBE
 > convergence-layer adapter (CLA) that is implemented within the
-> administrative element of the BP node\'s application agent.
+> administrative element of the BP node's application agent.
 Like any
 > convergence-layer adapter, the BIBE CLA provides:

 - A transmission service that sends an outbound bundle (from the